andreastpt/dash-VolvoS80/README.md

 TODO:

-* Update light status and doors on the vehicle page
+* Update lights, doors and windows on the vehicle page
+* Change canbus id-s for gauges and exchange speed for boost
 * Add button page for fuel door, trunk and whatever comes to mind
-* Change canbus id-s for gauges and exchange speed for boost
 * Add automatic switching to reverse camera when reverse gear is engaged
 * Integrate parking sensors
 * Webasto heater control
 * Add wheel button combos (for example pressing cruise control- and vol- changes the page in Dash)
 * Send diag enable packets to enable the opening of windows, trunk, etc from dash

 Layout (currently they only interface with the Android Auto Page):